 Guayaquil, Ecuador’s biggest port, is a jumping off point to the Galapagos Islands- and a city rich with culture, historic neighborhoods, plazas, and a wide variety of sites to visit across the city.
 For those interested in staying in the city between legs of their journeys in Ecuador, we have 3 hotels that make the grade.
 Keep reading to find out more about hotels in Guayaquil.

-Located in the Samborondom neighborhood close to attractions including the city’s Parque Hitorico, Orilla Del Rio is an elegantly appointed, converted family home that’s a far cry from cookie cutter chain hotels.
+Located in the Samborondom neighborhood close to attractions including the city’s Parque Historico, Orilla Del Rio is an elegantly appointed, converted family home that’s a far cry from cookie-cutter chain hotels.

-Each of the seven rooms of the hotel were decorated by the family, and showcase the culture and art of Guayaquil.
+Each of the seven rooms of the hotel was decorated by the family, and showcase the culture and art of Guayaquil.
 Amenities include an outdoor pool and jacuzzi, and an enclosed garden, where you can take a break after days of exploring.

-The in-house restaurant serves fresh, flavorful Ecuadorian fare, and the spacious Thai Room offers a peaceful place to unwind before or after diner.
+The in-house restaurant serves fresh, flavorful Ecuadorian fare, and the spacious Thai Room offers a peaceful place to unwind before or after dinner.

 Other services offered are a spa and wellness center, and handicraft shop, and WiFi.
-The hotel is close to the neighborhood of Las Peñas-a restored colonial area where Earnest Hemingway and Che Guevara once walked on the cobble stone streets.
+The hotel is close to the neighborhood of Las Peñas-a restored the colonial area where Ernest Hemingway and Che Guevara once walked on the cobblestone streets.

 The Manso hotel is located on the Malecon-close to shops, restaurants, bars, plazas, parks, and churches of the bustling area of the city.
-The hotel has comfortable rooms with a turn down service, free WiFi, and an in-house restaurant-Zentro.
+The hotel has comfortable rooms with turndown service, free WiFi, and an in-house restaurant-Zentro.
 The menu focuses on healthy Ecuadorian-inspired food, including pasta and quinoa dishes.